ElDuderino420/HackerNewsClone/LSDProjectReport.md

 Besides being easier to manage this also allows easy debugging since this, somewhat linear, system architecture makes it a breeze to isolate potential errors.

 ### Software Design
 In the beginning of the project, we had a pretty clear idea of how we wanted to design the system; a simple single page application with a REST API backend.
-We had the various REST calls figured out and documented.
+We had the various REST calls figured out and documented<sup>[**9**]</sup>.
 Since the system was a clone of an already existing system “hackernews” we also had the general design of the frontend decided.
 As time passed, we learned new technologies that we wanted to implement in our system.
 For example, we had never worked with Docker containers before learning about them at school, so we decided to have each of our subsystems in individual Docker containers.